tzubeli/vpaas-blog/challenges-of-video.md

 That player needs to be able to phone home, so that you can give your Experts the ability to see how their videos are doing: do people find them too long?
 Are they dropping off halfway through?
 Or are they pausing and rewinding a lot because the video is too quick-paced?
 How many times are they watching and at what hours do they prefer to watch?
 You want all this data to be available in a coherent UI or dashboard that'll make it easy for your Experts to gain insights on how successful they are, and even for you to see things on a higher level.
 Especially if you want to introduce monetization.

 ## 10. Monetize
 At some point every product, like this one, hits a point where it makes sense for users to start earning money.
-Enter the deep dark world of adtech.
-The options here are vast: you might chose to easily impelementation some banners, or maybe you want to help your Experts go all out and create sophisticated video campaigns that earn them a little more, but are harder to manage.
+Enter the deep dark world of Ad-Tech.
+The options here are vast: you might chose to easily implement some banners, or maybe you want to help your Experts go all out and create sophisticated video campaigns that earn them a little more, but are harder to manage.
 In either case, you want to give the best options to your Experts, while also creating an experience for their users that is seamless and not very intrusive.

 ## Before You Give Up